gcanales85/Rice-Boot-Camp-ETL-Project/Final Report.md

 A researcher looking to relate legal drug prescriptions against overdose deaths would be the primary user of this database.
 The data can be related together via State and/or year.
 As there is a chronological element, they would be able to analyse trends over time, or map out a heat map showing all the states related together.

+# *INSTRUCTIONS* To be removed at the end
-FINAL REPORT REQUIREMENTS -What data sources you chose, and why? -Detailing the process of the extraction, transformation, and loading steps
+# FINAL REPORT REQUIREMENTS -What data sources you chose, and why? -Detailing the process of the extraction, transformation, and loading steps

 Explain why you have performed the types of transformation you did Why you chose the type of final database